 For more than 30 years, the Kennedy Center has been a leader in providing innovative, state of the art care to our patients.
 We proudly offer individualized care and a wide range of orthopedic options.

-Today, under the medical direction of Jeffrey McLaughlin, MD, the Kennedy Center has grown to be the largest hip center in Wisconsin.
+Under the medical direction of Jeffrey McLaughlin, MD, the Kennedy Center has grown to be the largest hip center in Wisconsin.
 Our surgeons tailor their procedures to each patient’s unique needs.

 “Every patient is special and important to me,” explains Dr. McLaughlin.
 “Our medical team will design the best treatment option possible for each person.”